EyeVisionsNL/views/README.md

-[bold]You need the view-assist template for all views!
-NO i am not on a Lenovo-thinksmart 10,1inch tablet Teclast P30T[/bold]
+You need the view-assist template for all views!
+NO i am not on a Lenovo-thinksmart 10,1inch tablet Teclast P30T